 Companies That Offer Pet Insurance For Dogs and Cats

-There are over 12+ companies offering pet insurance in North America according to the North American Pet Health Insurance Association (NAPHIA).
+There are about 20 companies offering pet insurance in North America according to the North American Pet Health Insurance Association (NAPHIA).
 You might already be familiar with companies like the ASPCA and Trupanion.

 You can find extensive guides detailing everything you need to know about the top pet insurance companies list below: